 Our accounts receivable are subject, in the normal course of business, to collection risks.
 We regularly assess these risks and have established policies and business practices to protect against the adverse effects of collection risks.
-During 2009, we increased our allowance for doubtful accounts by \$68,000 to approximately \$408,000, principally due to an increase in accounts receivable as a result of increased sales and to the fact that a larger proportion of receivables are due from larger corporate clients that typically have longer payment cycles, and we wrote off approximately \$13,000 of previously reserved accounts, leaving a net allowance for doubtful accounts of \$395,000.
-During 2008, we increased our allowance for doubtful accounts by \$148,000 to approximately \$356,000, principally due to an increase in accounts receivable as a result of increased sales and to the fact that a larger proportion of receivable for doubtful accounts by \$148,000 to approximately \$13,000 of previously reserved accounts by \$148,000 to approximately \$356,000, principally due to an increase in accounts receivable as a result of increased sales and to the fact that a larger proportion of receivables are due from larger corporate clients that typically have longer payment cycles, and we wrote off approximately \$16,000 of previously reserved accounts, leaving a net allowance for doubtful accounts of \$340,000.
+During 2010, we increased our allowance for doubtful accounts \$166,000 to approximately \$561,000, principally due to an increase in accounts receivable as a result of increased sales.
+A larger proportion of receivables are due from larger corporate clients that typically have longer payment cycles.
+During 2009, we increased our allowance for doubtful accounts by \$68,000 to approximately \$408,000, principally due to an increase in accounts receivable as a result of increased sales.
+A larger proportion of receivables are due from larger corporate clients that typically have longer payment cycles.
+We wrote off approximately \$13,000 of previously reserved accounts, leaving a net allowance for doubtful accounts of \$395,000.